polipones/pod-hugo-main-website/content/freetime-activities/grill/index.en.md

 ## Instructions for lending a grill

-1. Create a reservation in the Olymp reservation system.
+1. Create a reservation in the [reservation system](https://hydra.pod.cvut.cz/reservations/).
-    * Enter [olymp.pod.cvut.cz](https://olymp.pod.cvut.cz) into your browser.
-    * Log in is the same as in the Hydra system.
-    * Check the **Rooms** tab to see if the grill is available for that date.
-    * If so, make a reservation in the **Reservations** tab.
 2. Send an email with important details to <party@pod.cvut.cz>.
     * Your full name, ID (can be found in the Hydra) and room.
     * What do you want to rent and when do you want to rent it.